bronson/gird/README.md

 gird Photos
 ```

-Gird automatically decides whether it's adding or verifying checksums by the presences of a .sha1sums file in the first directory it processes.
+Gird automatically decides whether it's adding or verifying checksums by the presences of a Girdsums file in the first directory it processes.

 ## Motivation